l'Abbaye des Morts

 - Riddles and hints to find items.

-l'Abbaye des Morts has been inspired by the tragic history of the Cathars.
-The production style walk in line with ZX Spectrum classics like Manic Miner, Jet Set Willy and other British platformers.
+l'Abbaye des Morts has been inspired by the tragic history of the Cathars and platform games for ZX Spectrum computers like Manic Miner, Jet Set Willy or Dynamite Dan.

-This little was created at nights during a vacation in southern France.
+This little project was created at nights during a trip to the south of France.
 It was like a jam straight out of our feelings in the Languedoc.
-People consider it a cult title between my games.
-It was open sourced and now it has been ported to many platforms, including a cassette edition for the real ZX Spectrum computers.
+Some people consider it a cult title.
+Its code was rewritten and open sourced by MoonWatcher and at this time it has been ported to a bunch of platforms.
+A magic circle was formed when DaRkHoRaCe and Jerri created a version for ZX Spectrum computers produced by RetroWorks in cassette format.